mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   </details>

 ### Dictionary (key-value pairs)
-* A dictionary is a collection which is unordered, changeable and indexed.
+* A dictionary is a collection that is unordered, changeable, and indexed.
 * In Python, dictionaries are written with curly brackets, and they have keys and values (This is used for creating hash tables).

   ``` python